They will manage without Siemens: spare parts for the foreign engine turbine SGT-700 will be replaced by KMZ with import substitution

-Total investment in the project — 500 million rubles
+The total investment in the project is 500 million rubles

-The Kingisepp Machine-Building Plant (KMZ) military-industrial holding (part of the United Shipbuilding Corporation, USC), will import-substitute blades for Siemens turbines, according to Mikhail Danilenko, Managing Director of KMZ.
+The military-industrial holding "Kiningisepp Machine-Building Plant" (KMZ) (part of the United Shipbuilding Corporation, USC), will replace Siemens turbine blades with import substitution.
+This was announced by Mikhail Danilenko, Managing Director of KMZ.

-As part of the USC, KMZ, within the framework of a federal project to support projects involving the development of design documentation for components necessary for industries, will import-substitute a set of spare parts for the SGT-700 engine turbine.
+KMZ, as part of USC, within the framework of a federal project to support projects involving the development of design documentation for component products necessary for industries, will replace a set of spare parts for the SGT-700 engine turbine with import substitution.
 The total investment in the project is 400 million rubles, with another 100 million rubles from extra-budgetary funds.

 Mikhail Danilenko, Managing Director of KMZ

-The Siemens turbine blades are designed to operate under high temperatures and loads, converting the power of expanded gas into mechanical work and, ultimately, into electricity.
+Siemens turbine blades are designed to operate in high temperature and load conditions, converting the power of expanded gas into mechanical work and, ultimately, into electricity.
 The production process plans to use materials similar to those used in Siemens products, but from a Russian production base.

-The project will develop design and technological documentation, manufacture prototypes, and conduct accelerated bench tests as part of the Siemens SGT-700 turbine.
-The purpose of the tests is to confirm a mean time between failures of at least 300 hours.
+As part of the project, design and technological documentation will be developed, prototypes will be manufactured, and accelerated bench tests will be carried out as part of the Siemens SGT-700 turbine.
+The purpose of the tests is to confirm a MTBF of at least 300 hours.
 Work on the project is scheduled to be completed by the end of 2027.

-The planned market volume for the new blades is estimated at more than 800 million rubles from the end of 2027 to 2030, which underscores the importance of this project for the Russian energy industry.
+The planned market volume for new blades is estimated at more than 800 million rubles from the end of 2027 to 2030, which emphasizes the importance of this project for the Russian energy industry.

 Read related materials:

-• Without Siemens and General Electric: Russia freed itself from importing large gas turbines
+• Without Siemens and General Electric: Russia has freed itself from importing large gas turbines

-• Instead of Siemens: Russia has started producing new 170 MW gas turbines
+• Instead of Siemens: Russia has started producing new gas turbines with a capacity of 170 MW

 Now on home